Braid group: Closed braids

 When X is the plane, the braid can be closed, i.e., corresponding ends can be connected in pairs, to form a link, i.e., a possibly intertwined union of possibly knotted loops in three dimensions.
 The number of components of the link can be anything from 1 to n, depending on the permutation of strands determined by the link.
 A theorem of J. W. Alexander demonstrates that every link can be obtained in this way as the "closure" of a braid.
 Compare with string links.

 Different braids can give rise to the same link, just as different crossing diagrams can give rise to the same knot.
 In 1935, Andrey Markov Jr. described two moves on braid diagrams that yield equivalence in the corresponding closed braids.
 A single-move version of Markov's theorem, was published by in 1997.

 Vaughan Jones originally defined his polynomial as a braid invariant and then showed that it depended only on the class of the closed braid.

 The Markov theorem gives necessary and sufficient conditions under which the closures of two braids are equivalent links.

 Braid index

 The "braid index" is the least number of strings needed to make a closed braid representation of a link.
 It is equal to the least number of Seifert circles in any projection of a knot.

 History

 Braid groups were introduced explicitly by Emil Artin in 1925, although (as Wilhelm Magnus pointed out in 1974) they were already implicit in Adolf Hurwitz's work on monodromy from 1891.

-Braid groups may be described by explicit presentations, as was shown by Emil Artin in 1947.
+Braid groups may be described by explicit presentations, as was shown by Artin in 1947.
 Braid groups are also understood by a deeper mathematical interpretation: as the fundamental group of certain configuration spaces.

 As Magnus says, Hurwitz gave the interpretation of a braid group as the fundamental group of a configuration space (cf. braid theory), an interpretation that was lost from view until it was rediscovered by Ralph Fox and Lee Neuwirth in 1962.